About the IGDA

 Getting Started in the Industry

 A: The IGDA isn’t a game development company, and while we maintain a small operational staff, we rarely have job openings.
 We do not have any openings at this time.
+However, we encourage you to take a look at any volunteer opportunities currently available here.

-You may wish to see if there is an IGDA chapter in your area in order to get involved in your local developer community.
+Additionally, you may wish to see if there is an IGDA chapter in your area in order to get involved in your local developer community.
 You may find opportunities in your own backyard!

 A: There are many paths into the game industry—it depends a lot on where you are, what you want to do, and your ability to network effectively.